-Connect is a powerful sculpture representing the many disciplines being studied at Durham College (DC) and the University of Ontario Institute of Technology (UOIT).
+Connect is a powerful sculpture representing the many disciplines being studied at Durham College (DC) and Ontario Tech University.
 It symbolizes the connection between business, industry, government, technology, education and the college and university, as well as the many partnerships the shared campus has established with the community.
 Its segments are joined together to form a whole, the whole being greater than the sum of its parts.
 It is also a symbol of the cycle of life and continuous learning.
-It stands as a monument to the dynamic ideas embodied by DC and UOIT.
+It stands as a monument to the dynamic ideas embodied by DC and Ontario Tech.

 Artist: Edward Falkenberg